DhuriPravin/SmartCityApplication/README.md

 # SmartCityApplication
-This application has all the applications under one roof
+This application has all the below features under one roof Higher Education Application
+Housing Application
+Job Application
+Tourism Application